 I love healthy dinner options, and salad is one of the best ways to get those healthy nutrients that we all need.
-Preparing salads in advance in a healthy, time-savings alternative to the hectic rushing around that occurs when you just don’t have time to make a healthy salad.
+Preparing salads in advance via salad in a jar (Mason Jar Salad) is a healthy, time-saving alternative to the hectic rushing around that occurs when you just don’t have time to make a healthy salad.
 And all too often, if you don’t have time, you’ll just skip that healthy option.

 Anyway, I’m sure you have seen the idea of salad in Mason jars around a time or two (or three hundred).
-Honestly, I’m not even sure where I first saw this or how long this idea has been around.
-But- whoever thought of it is genius.
-Genius!
+Honestly, I’m not even sure where I first saw this or how long this idea has been around, but it takes eating salad to a whole new level!

 Because what salad loving fool likes to make salad each and every time they want salad!
 I mean, come on people.
 Do you know how many times a week I would make a salad for lunch (or for an evening snack for that matter) if it didn’t require me getting each and every ingredient out to prepare?

 Does that make me sound lazy?
 Well, you know… whatever.

 Should you put dressing on the bottom of your mason jar salad?

 Now, the story goes you’re supposed to put the salad dressing on the bottom and then layer your ingredients on top of that.
 In fact, that’s what I did for the photos in this post.

 But I’m just not there yet.
 Frankly, I don’t know what kind of dressing I want until I get ready to make my lunch.
 Is it an oil and vinegar day, a ranch day, French, Italian?
 Who knows how I’m going to be feeling.

 So, when I’m not taking Mason Jar Salad photos for the blog, I layer my veggies and add my dressing later.
 I am totally breaking the Mason Jar Salad rules and I’m okay with that!

 What are the layers of a mason jar salad?